vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 ### App rules

-_This PR has no changes to app rules logic_

 The user may impose additional throttling rules on any given app.
 A rule is limited by a duration (after which the rule expires and removed), and can:

 - Further rejecting checks based on a rejection ratio (`0.0` for no extra rejection .. `1.0` for complete rejection) before even checking actual metrics/thresholds.
 This effectively "slows down" the app.